-Sharp 85in 8K glasses-free LED TV hands-on review
+Sharp 85in 8K glasses-free LED TV full review

 Thought 3D was dead?
 Well Sharp doesn't think so with its new 85in LED TV which offers glasses-free 3D viewing.
 The screen has been developed in partnership with Philips and Dolby and is still a prototype so we can't say when, or if, it will arrive in shops for you to buy.
 Nevertheless, here's what we think from CES 2014.